Alekya-GitHubb/Kubernetes/README.md

 StoreManager: Microservices Inventory Application
 ---

-### 📋 Project Overview
+### 📋 Overview
-This project demonstrates the migration of a monolithic inventory management system into a distributed Microservices Architecture.
+This assignment demonstrates the migration of a monolithic inventory management system into a distributed Microservices Architecture.
 The application is containerized using Docker and orchestrated using Kubernetes.
 It consists of two decoupled services:

 Frontend Service: A Flask-based UI that handles user interactions.